kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 When implementing app search, `NSUserActivity` is the first thing to work with because:
 1. It's dead simple.
 Creating an `NSUserActivity` instance is as easy as setting a few properties.
-2. When you use `NSUserActivity` to flag user activities, iOS will rank that content so that search results reflect content that is accessed frequently.
+2. When you use `NSUserActivity` to flag user activities, iOS will rank that content so that search results prioritize frequently accessed content.
 3. You get the benefit of providing context to Siri.
 [TODO: Determine if this has notable benefits in GM]
 4. You're one step closer to providing Handoff support.